christophehurpeau/nightingale/packages/nightingale/README.md

 npm install --save nightingale-browser-console # for console handler in browser
 ```

-You can also use [nightingale-app-console](https://www.npmjs.com/package/nightingale-app-console).

 ## How to use

 ### In an application

+You can also use pre-configured isomorphic [nightingale-app-console](https://www.npmjs.com/package/nightingale-app-console).
+If you use react-native or expo, check out [nightingale-app-react-native](https://www.npmjs.com/package/nightingale-app-react-native).

 ```sh
 npm install --save nightingale nightingale-console